preetham-devv/Breast-Cancer-Prediction/README.md

 11.Class: Target variable (0 for benign, 1 for malignant).<br />

-Project Details
+Project Details<br />
-Data Splitting: The dataset is split into training and testing sets.
+Data Splitting: The dataset is split into training and testing sets.<br />
-Model Training: Linear SVM and Kernel SVM (with RBF and Linear kernels) models are trained on the data.
+Model Training: Linear SVM and Kernel SVM (with RBF and Linear kernels) models are trained on the data.<br />
-Hyperparameter Tuning: Hyperparameters for both models are finetuned to optimize performance.
+Hyperparameter Tuning: Hyperparameters for both models are finetuned to optimize performance.<br />
-Evaluation Metrics: Cross-validation training accuracy and testing accuracy are reported.
+Evaluation Metrics: Cross-validation training accuracy and testing accuracy are reported.<br />